dicacristian/BugsFound/README.md

 Expected result : Cannot save changes and user is required to enter a date of birth now or in the past

 Actual result : A new message: "Successfully Updated"

+Test data : username : Admin | password : admin123

 ______________________________________________________________________________________________________________________________________________________________________

 Bug ID : BF - 5